-Fishing continued to be a major activity in the Islands, with small sailing vessels fishing the waters with ever-developing technology from early hand-seines and reef-nets to power seiners, fish traps and fish wheels.
+Fishing continued to be a major activity in the Islands, with small sailing vessels fishing the waters with everdeveloping technology from early hand-seines and reef-nets to power seiners, fish traps and fish wheels.
 Early salmon salteries and later canneries were established at Friday Harbor on San Juan, at Deer Harbor on Orcas, and at Richardson on Lopez.
 The strategic location of the Islands relative to Canada also proved attractive to smugglers transporting illegal laborers, drugs, wool, liquor, and other commodities.
 Up to the 1940s, agriculture was a staple industry on the islands.
 Before the irrigation of eastern Washington the San Juans were the number one apple producing region in the state; plums, cherries and peas were also major crops.
 Many farms reverted to second growth forest after the Great Depression and the Second World War.
 Some still continue, mainly as pastureland which contributes to the overall ecosystem diversity and sense of open space.

 Extensive logging at the beginning of the 20th century removed all old growth and valuable timber on most of the Islands.
 Establishment of the local lime industry also consumed huge amounts of wood to run the lime kilns, as well as young trees to make barrels for the lime.
-The lime company started in at Roche Harbor continued to operate until 1956.
+The lime company at Roche Harbor continued to operate until 1956.
 Quarrying activities for sandstone were extensive on Waldron, Sucia, and Stuart islands, and aggregate extraction continued on San Juan until 2001.

-The Black Ball Line replaced passenger steamers of the "Mosquito Fleet" with car ferries in 1930's and the ferry system continued in private hands until 1951 when the terminals and boats were acquired by the State of Washington.
+The Black Ball Line replaced passenger steamers of the "Mosquito Fleet" with car ferries in the 1930's and the ferry system continued in private hands until 1951 when the terminals and boats were acquired by the State of Washington.
 The Port of Friday Harbor was established in 1950, developing a marina for the fishing fleet and visitors, and purchasing adjacent shoreline properties including a fuel pier, restaurant, passenger ferry landing and a commercial building.
 The Port acquired a privately developed airport in 1979 and completely rebuilt the facility to open with a new terminal and runway in 1986.
 The Port of Orcas was established in 1959 with the acquisition of a rough private airport at "Clam Flats".
 The other inhabited islands have un-staffed airports which are served by regularly scheduled and charter flights.
 Major recreational marinas, complete with fuel, repair facilities and permanent moorage are located on Orcas, Lopez and San Juan Island.

 By the 1960's the San Juans had been discovered by outsiders and the economy began to be driven by construction of new residences, particularly summer homes, and commercial properties.
 Trade and services, especially for seasonal visitors developed to the extent that the Islands host the highest number of businesses per capita of any county in the state.
-Electrical power supplied by Bonneville Power Authority is distributed along with broadband internet via submarine cable by locally-owned Orcas Power and Light Cooperative.
-Infrastructure for water, wastewater and stormwater is managed by San Juan County, the Town of Friday Harbor, private developers or nonprofit entities.
-Unemployment is relatively low and personal income ranks close to the highest in the state.
+Marine biology, resorts, and nature camps have historically contributed to the economy, attracting students, vacationers, and campers from around the world.
+The University of Washington Friday Harbor Laboratories was established in 1904 and seasonally hosts over 450 researchers and students.